 Fiberglass church baptistries can be affected by long term

 like on the bottom of a fiberglass boat.
-You will be faced with the prospect

-Another issue is algae and bacteria.
+Another concern is algae and bacteria growth.

 health hazard, but the growth of algae and bacteria, if left unchecked, can cause blistering and